Introduction

 Shiraz is a city where history, poetry, and gardens intertwine.
 When planning Shiraz tourism or travel, these must-see attractions provide a complete cultural experience:

-- Persepolis – Just outside Shiraz, this ceremonial capital of the Achaemenid Empire is a UNESCO World Heritage Site.
+- Persepolis (UNESCO WHS) – Just outside Shiraz, this ceremonial capital of the Achaemenid Empire is a UNESCO World Heritage Site.
 Visitors can explore monumental staircases, intricately carved reliefs, and grand palaces that reflect ancient Persian grandeur.

 - Naqsh-e Rostam – Rock-cut royal tombs and Sassanid reliefs near Persepolis that depict scenes of kingship and divine symbolism, a highlight for history enthusiasts.